tmtsoftware/m1cs-segment-control/README.md

 * testAssemblyShouldBeLocatableUsingLocationService - simple example test that tests that the assembly can be located by the location service.

-* testPublishEvents - publishes events using the event service.
-The Control Assembly is a subscriber and this test exercises the publishing and subsequent subscriber handling of events.

 **segment-hcd/src/test/JSegmentHcdTest.java** - JUnit test suite for segment HCD component only
 * testHcdShouldBeLocatableUsingLocationService